GSA/open-gsa-redesign/_apidocs/perdiem.md

 ---

-When using endpoint 1, you may encounter a city name containing a period (.), apostrophe ('), or hyphen (-).
+When using endpoint 1, you may encounter a city name containing a **period (.), apostrophe ('), or hyphen (-)**.
 If these characters are used in the search URL, you will receive unexpected or no results at all.
 To prevent this issue from occurring, remove the period and/or replace the apostrophe/hyphen with a space **(UTF-8 encoding= %20)**.
 Below are examples of city names with special characters:

-* O'Fallon, IL becomes city/o%20fallon.
-URL: https://api.gsa.gov/travel/perdiem/v2/rates/city/O%20FALLON/state/IL/year/2023
+* O'Fallon, IL becomes city/o%20fallon. **URL:** https://api.gsa.gov/travel/perdiem/v2/rates/city/O%20FALLON/state/IL/year/2023
-* East St. Louis, IL becomes city/east%20st%20louis.
-URL: https://api.gsa.gov/travel/perdiem/v2/rates/city/east%20st%20louis/state/IL/year/2023
+* East St. Louis, IL becomes city/east%20st%20louis. **URL:** https://api.gsa.gov/travel/perdiem/v2/rates/city/east%20st%20louis/state/IL/year/2023
-* Wilkes-Barre, PA becomes city/wilkes%20barre (this example returns the standard rate, helping to demonstrate an API call for a city name not within the states dataset).
-URL: https://api.gsa.gov/travel/perdiem/v2/rates/city/wilkes%20barre/state/PA/year/2023
+* Wilkes-Barre, PA becomes city/wilkes%20barre (this example returns the standard rate, helping to demonstrate an API call for a city name not within the states dataset). **URL:** https://api.gsa.gov/travel/perdiem/v2/rates/city/wilkes%20barre/state/PA/year/2023

 ### Path parameters

-> [!NOTE]
-> City and state names are **case-insensitive** in the request URL.
+**Note:** City and state names are **case-insensitive** in the request URL.

 The per diem API offers four **search parameters** used in combination with the <a href="#api-endpoints">six endpoints</a> introduced in the **API endpoints** portion of this documentation.